Fuel injection: Single-point injection

 Single-point injection (also called 'throttle-body injection') uses one injector in a throttle body mounted similarly to a carburettor on an intake manifold.
 As in a carburetted induction system, the fuel is mixed with the air before entering the intake manifold.
 Single-point injection was a relatively low-cost way for automakers to reduce exhaust emissions to comply with tightening regulations while providing better "driveability" (easy starting, smooth running, no engine stuttering) than could be obtained with a carburettor.
 Many of the carburettor's supporting components—such as the air filter, intake manifold, and fuel line routing—could be used with few or no changes.
 This postponed the redesign and tooling costs of these components.
 Single-point injection was used extensively on American-made passenger cars and light trucks during 1980–1995, and in some European cars in the early and mid-1990s.

+In the US, the G10 engine in the 2000 Chevrolet Metro became the last engine available on an American-sold vehicle to use throttle body injection.

 Diesel engines

-In indirect-injected engines used by diesel engines (as well as Akroyd engines), there are two combustion chambers: the main combustion chamber, and a pre-chamber (also called an ante-chamber) that is connected to the main one.
+In indirect-injected diesel engines (as well as Akroyd engines), there are two combustion chambers: the main combustion chamber, and a pre-chamber (also called an ante-chamber) that is connected to the main one.
 The fuel is injected only into the pre-chamber (where it begins to combust), and not directly into the main combustion chamber.
 Therefore, this principle is called indirect injection.
 There exist several slightly different indirect injection systems that have similar characteristics.

 Types of indirect injection used by diesel engines include: